YingdaBeyondsoft/Yingda.Test/README.md

 # CE-CSI-Test
 C+E Content, Services and International team test repo for Open Publishing Service.
 This test repo is private and internal to Microsoft.
-Open Publishing Service repos can have public repos, which allows community contribution to documentation but this test will not allow public access...
+Open Publishing Service repos can have public repos, which allows community contribution to documentation but this test will not allow public access...............................

 Contact eric@microsoft.com for more information